meteor/meteor/content/build-tool.md

 ### juliancwirko:postcss

 Use the package [juliancwirko:postcss](https://atmospherejs.com/juliancwirko/postcss) to your app to enable PostCSS for your Meteor app.
 It's not completely trivial to set it up, and we hope to make support for PostCSS a more core part of Meteor in the future.
-Read the documentation for the package to get the steps to add it to your app; we won't reproduce them here since they might change in future versions.
+Read the documentation for the package to get the steps to add it to your app; we won't reproduce the instructions here since they might change in future versions.

-// XXX do we want to do the above?
-Or should we reproduce the directions?

 ## Minification